Wonder Again Stakes

-The Wonder Again Stakes is a Grade III American Thoroughbred horse race for fillies aged three years old held over a distance of 1 1/8 miles on the inner turf scheduled annually in early June at Belmont Park in Elmont, New York.
+The Wonder Again Stakes is a Grade II American Thoroughbred horse race for fillies aged three years old held over a distance of 1 1/8 miles on the inner turf scheduled annually in early June at Belmont Park in Elmont, New York.
 The event currently carries a purse of $200,000.

 History

-The race is named after the Grade I winner Wonder Again who won the GI Garden City Breeders' Cup (2002) and GI Diana Handicap (2004).
+The race is named after the Grade I winner Wonder Again, full sister to Grass Wonder (Japanese-trained), who won the GI Garden City Breeders' Cup (2002) and GI Diana Handicap (2004).

 The race was inaugurated in 25 May 2014 with a stakes purse of $200,000.

-In 2017 the event was classified as Grade III.
+In 2017 the event was classified as Grade III, and promoted to Grade II in 2022.

 The event is considered a preparatory race for the Belmont Oaks Invitational Stakes which is held in July.

-In 2020 due to the COVID-19 pandemic in the United States, NYRA scheduled the event in their updated and shortened spring-summer meeting with a shorter distance of 1mile.
+In 2020 due to the COVID-19 pandemic in the United States, NYRA scheduled the event in their updated and shortened spring-summer meeting with a shorter distance of one mile.

+In 2024 the event was moved to Aqueduct Racetrack due to infield tunnel and redevelopment work at Belmont Park.

+In 2025 the event was moved to Saratoga and due to the inclement weather was held on a sloppy dirt track.
+In a three-horse event Nitrogen won by a stakes record 17 lengths.